dnguyeninit/CoreMedia-Enablement-Frontend/README.md

 ## Structure

-The workspace is separated into three major directory hierarchies:
+The Blueprint is separated into several (sub-)workspaces, which are grouped into five categories:

+* `apps` - containes a subfolder for each CoreMedia application workspace
+* `content` - contains `test-data` folders with test content and test user definitions
+* `frontend` - contains the CoreMedia frontend workspace
+* `shared` - contains two workspaces with shared code: `common` and `middle`
-* The `modules` folder contains all library- and application-modules.
+* `global` - contains `deployment`, `examples` and `management-tools`

-* The `test-data` folder contains test content and test user definitions.
-Currently the test content is packaged by the boxes module.
-Extensions bring their own content, also in directories named 'test-data'.
-The name test-data and the two subdirectories content and users are fix and essential for our build and deployment processes.
+See Blueprint Developer Manual, section "Structure of the Workspace", for details.

+For information on managing extensions, refer to [workspace-configuration/extensions/README.md](./workspace-configuration/extensions/README.md).

 ## Deployment

-The `deployment` folder contains an out-of-the-box deployment example using the configuration management framework _Chef_.
+The `deployment` folder contains

+* an out-of-the-box deployment example using the configuration management framework _Chef_.
+Refer to [global/deployment/chef/README.adoc](./global/deployment/chef/README.adoc) for details.
-Refer to [deployment/chef/README.md](./deployment/chef/README.md) for details.
+* a Docker Compose setup.
+Refer to [global/deployment/docker/README.adoc](./global/deployment/docker/README.adoc) for details.

 ## Updating the Workspace